spectral-compute/scale-docs/docs/contact/report-a-bug.md

 that dump extra information.
 If you are able, sharing the output obtained from reproducing the crash with one or both of these enabled can be helpful:

-- `REDSCALE_CRASH_REPORT_DETAILED=1` will dump extra information from the GPU trap handler.
+- `SCALE_CRASH_REPORT_DETAILED=1` will dump extra information from the GPU trap handler.
 This includes register state and some symbol names, so it is unlikely to contain any sensitive/proprietary information from your code.
-- `REDSCALE_CRASH_DUMP=somefilename` will write the crashing machine code to a file.
-This makes it easier to investigate the problem, but it means that you're sharing the compiled version of the crasing GPU kernel with us.
+- `SCALE_CRASH_DUMP=somefilename` will write the crashing machine code to a file.
+This makes it easier to investigate the problem, but it means that you're sharing the compiled version of the crashing GPU kernel with us.

 ## Something else